briansimiyuj/doctor-appointment-app/README.md

     4. Create a function to handle the schedule appointment submission
       a.
 If isValid is false or there is no patient details, exit the function
+      b.
+If there are valid inputs (newDate, newTime, consultationType, and isConfirmed):
+         i.
+Call scheduleAppointment with the necessary parameters (newDate, newTime, consultationType, appointment) ii.
+If the scheduling is successful (scheduleSuccess is true), close the modal by calling onClose()

+      c.
+The scheduleAppointment function should:
+         i.
+Create a new appointment object with the updated date, time, and consultation type ii.
+Add the new appointment to the patient's appointments array iii.
+Update the local storage with the new appointments list iv.
+Return true if the operation was successful, false otherwise

+      d.
+Handle any potential errors during the scheduling process with appropriate error messages
+      e.
+Ensure all state updates are properly reflected in the UI after scheduling

   ### Schedule Appointment Modal